Take the First Step Toward a Tepper MBA

-Though our standards are high and our admissions process is competitive, our ideal student does not fit a rigid, predictable profile.
-We welcome students from diverse academic, professional and personal backgrounds, and seek exceptional individuals who have made an impact in whatever path they have chosen.
-Our admissions process is holistic in that we consider all aspects of the application equally to determine an overall fit with your background, goals and leadership potential to the Tepper School's culture, curriculum and community.
+We welcome students from diverse academic, professional, and personal backgrounds, and seek exceptional individuals who have made an impact in whatever path they have chosen.
+Our MBA admissions process is holistic in that we consider all aspects of the application equally to determine an overall fit with your background, goals, and leadership potential to the Tepper School's culture, curriculum, and community.

 Carefully read the instructions [pdf] prior to beginning the online application.